o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-blast/simulate.md

 | --- |
 | This feature is an [experimental](/docs/userguide/ly-glos-chap#experimental) release and is subject to change\.  |

-To use NVIDIA Blast assets in Lumberyard, create an entity, add a **Blast Family** component, add a **Blast Family Mesh Data** component, and then assign the blast assets to the components\.
+To use NVIDIA Blast assets in O3DE, create an entity, add a **Blast Family** component, add a **Blast Family Mesh Data** component, and then assign the blast assets to the components\.

 **Note**
 To quickly test NIVIDIA Blast simulation, the following steps assume that the assets have been exported from Houdini with **Static root** disabled in the **Blast Export** SOP\.
 With **Static root** disabled, the NVIDIA Blast asset is dynamic, and destruction can be triggered by dropping the entity on a PhysX collision surface such as **PhysX Terrain**\.
 If **Static root** is enabled, the root asset is static, and destruction must be triggered by an external force, such as a projectile impact\.